-The City Tour of Arequipa is a great way to see the beauty of "Arequipa".
-The tour include sites such as the cathedral of Arequipa, the Convent of Santa Catalina, characterized by its narrow streets and different styles and famous since the 16th century and is at this time home of 450 nuns."
+The City Tour is the best way to see the beauty of "Arequipa".
+The tour includes sites such as the cathedral of Arequipa, the Convent of Santa Catalina, characterized by its narrow streets and different styles and famous since the 16th century and is at this time home of 450 nuns."

-Different from other colonial heritages in this part of Latin America, in Santa Catalina specially, the fusion of Spanish and native elements can be observed to the point of generating it own creativity.
+Different from other colonial heritages in this part of Latin America, in Santa Catalina especially, the fusion of Spanish and native elements can be observed to the point of generating its own creativity.

 The recurrent earthquakes affecting Arequipa since 1582 destroyed the older constructions and also the properties of the relatives of the nuns of Santa Catalina over whom the income that guaranteed the future economy and life of the Monastery was dependent.

 This was the reason and origin for building the citadel whiting the monastery of Saint Catherine of Siena in Arequipa.
 The relatives of the nuns decided to built private cells for them, because the common dormitory was damaged and was also too small for the increasing number of nuns.
 For almost two centuries during the viceroyalty, the cloisters and cells of Santa Catalina have undergone modifications, additions

 andnew constructions.
 All of these have made of it a sample of the colonial architecture of Arequipa.

 The Basilica Cathedral of Arequipa ("Basílica Catedral", in Spanish) is located in the at is main plaza ("Plaza de Armas"), province of Arequipa, Peru.
 It is the most important Catholic church in the city and also of the larger Roman Catholic Archdiocese of Arequipa since it is the base of the Archbishop and the Metropolitan Council.
 The cathedral is also considered one of Peru's most unusual and famous colonial cathedrals since the Spanish conquest.